jyx0615/tp/docs/DeveloperGuide.md

 ![Export sequence diagram](./diagrams/sequence/export.png)

-When the export completes, the application generates a PDF file named `quotation.pdf` in the working directory.
+When the export completes, the application generates a PDF file in the working directory.
 The PDF uses an quotation-style layout that includes header information and an itemised table showing each item's description, quantity, unit price, tax, and computed amounts (subtotal, tax, and grand total).

 Preview of the generated PDF: